LLFourn/p6-DispatchMap/README.md

 ## Description

-**warning** this is module is experimental and subject to change **warning** this module uses unspec'd rakudo internals and could break without warning
+**warning** this is module is experimental and subject to change

-DispatchMap wraps some compiler hacks to provide a map like interface to associate psudo-signatures to values.
+**warning** this module uses unspec'd raged internals and could break without warning

 Perl 6 has a very sophisticated routine dispatch system based on finding the candidate that matches the call's arguments most narrowly.
-Unfortunately there is no way (yet) to make use of the dispatching logic outside of routine calls builtin to the language.
+Unfortunately there is no way (yet) to make use of the dispatching logic outside of routine calls.

 This module exposes that logic in a map like interface.

 ## Methods